kevincobain2000/action-coveritup/README.md

 `github.token` from your action is sent to the server as an Authorization header.
 The expiration of `github.token` is until the workflow is running.
-The token is used to verify if the request has originated from the correct org, repo and commit author. https://coveritup.app doesn't store the token.
+The token is used to verify if the request has originated from the correct org, repo and commit author.
+It doesn't store the token.
 You can see usage in `action.yml` file